connorholley/Summer-Project/README.md

 A good start could be to look at positional overlap within a certain time period.
 Whether the activity is shared can be figured out later.

 Goals of this project:
-Develop basic proficiency in C+
+1.Develop basic proficiency in C+
-Further develop algorithm efficiency
+2.Further develop algorithm efficiency
-Database Management
+3.Database Management
-Improve professional skills with github
+4.Improve professional skills with github